Our Rivers & Roots Run Deep

 This is also something that comes up in our group.
 Sharing stories and songs also shares our humanity.
 We can acknowledge the hard feelings we have about our pasts, and we can also claim the beautiful parts that we often discard when we have challenging feelings about who we are or where we are from.

-We might find something we love about our pasts or ourselves, and maybe settle a part of our inner spirit, maybe even imparting JOY!
+We might discover something we love about our story or ourselves, and perhaps settle a part of our inner spirit, even imparting joy.

-Neither.
-I was born of Doukhobor Ancestry, and I joke that I came into this world singing four-part harmony.
+No. I was born of Doukhobor Ancestry, and I joke that I came into this world singing four-part harmony.
 I facilitate a love of music, and while I do share some technical direction, I arrange and record many of our practice tracks by ear.
-I am a trained facilitator, and have had additional training in trauma-informed facilitation.
+I am a trained facilitator with specialized training in trauma-informed facilitation.

-In these choir sessions, we do explore themes.
-Perfectionism was a theme that organically came up in our last choir.
+In these choir sessions, we explore themes.
+Perfectionism was a theme that naturally arose in our last choir.
 Participants do not have to share if they don’t want to.
 You don’t have to sing any song you don’t like.
-I facilitate group discourse and song, but i am not “teaching” or “advising”.
-If you are struggling with feelings that come up, please feel free to talk to me outside of choir, or speak to a therapist.
+I facilitate group discourse and song, but I am not “teaching” or “advising”.
+If you are struggling with feelings that come up, please feel free to talk to me outside of choir or speak to a therapist.

 Singing stimulates our vagus nerve and our “rest and digest” response.
 Storytelling coregulates our nervous systems.
-What I experience the most in choir is uplift.
+What I experience most in choir is a sense of uplift.
 While sharing can be vulnerable, it can also be funny, enthusiastic and joyful!